MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

      ![Screen shot of Active 3D Objects screen with Library section and Schema Version column highlighted](media/image-schema-verify-content.PNG "Screen shot of Active 3D Objects screen with Library section and Schema Version column highlighted")

-5. To find content that hasn’t successfully been upgraded:
+5. To find content that hasn’t been upgraded successfully:

     a.
 Select the arrow next to **Schema Version**, and then select **Filter by**.